-- 1.4 This document provides the likely structure of the CEMP, and indicates what additional information might be included under each sub-section within the final CEMP, which will be produced by the contractor selected to construct the Proposed Development. - 1.5 This framework CEMP covers the principal construction activities envisaged at the time of the planning application.
+- 1.4 This document provides the likely structure of the detailed CEMP, and indicates what additional information might be included under each sub-section within the detailed CEMP, which will be produced by the contractor selected to construct the Proposed Development. - 1.5 This framework CEMP covers the principal construction activities envisaged at the time of the Preliminary Environmental Information (PEI) Report.
 The detailed CEMP will be produced in line with this framework document and will be agreed with North East Lincolnshire Council (NELC) in advance of starting enabling works on Site, through discharge of a planning condition.
-The key elements of the CEMP will include: - an overview of the Proposed Development and associated construction programme; - prior assessment of environmental impacts (through the EIA); - reduction of potential adverse impacts through design and other mitigation measures; - monitoring of effectiveness of mitigation measures; - corrective action procedure; and - links to other complementary plans and procedures. - 1.6 In summary, the CEMP will identify how commitments made in the ES will be translated into actions on Site, including details such as the allocation of key roles and responsibilities.
+The key elements of the detailed CEMP will include: - an overview of the Proposed Development and associated construction programme; - prior assessment of environmental impacts (through the EIA); - reduction of potential adverse impacts through design and other mitigation measures; - monitoring of effectiveness of mitigation measures; - corrective action procedure; and - links to other complementary plans and procedures. - 1.6 In summary, the detailed CEMP will identify how commitments made in the PEI Report (and subsequently the ES) will be translated into actions on Site, including details such as the allocation of key roles and responsibilities.

-- 1.7 The Principal Contractor appointed by EP SHB Limited will be responsible for working in accordance with and regularly updating the environmental controls documented in the CEMP.
-However, the overall responsibility for implementation of the CEMP will lie with EP SHB Limited.
-It should be noted that EP SHB are the existing operator of South Humber Bank Power Station, on part of the Site, and therefore possess knowledge of current Site conditions. - 1.8 The CEMP will be designed with the objective of compliance with the relevant environmental legislation and the mitigation measures set out within the ES.
+- 1.7 The Principal Contractor appointed by EP Waste Management Ltd (the Applicant) will be responsible for working in accordance with and regularly updating the environmental controls documented in the framework and detailed CEMP.
+However, the overall responsibility for implementation of the detailed CEMP will lie with the Applicant.
+It should be noted that the Applicant's parent company, EP UK Investments Ltd, are the existing operator of South Humber Bank Power Station, on part of the Site, and therefore possess knowledge of current Site conditions. - 1.8 The detailed CEMP will be designed with the objective of compliance with the relevant environmental legislation and the mitigation measures that will be set out within the ES.
 It should be read alongside any other environmental documents related to the construction phase. - 1.9 Any additional construction licences, permits or approvals that are required will be listed in the detailed CEMP, including any environmental information submitted in respect of them.